treyp/nightsky/README.md

 Here's an unprioritized list of tasks to do:

 - [ ] Support entitites in post text
-- [ ] Hook up React Router to support other pages
 - [ ] Add individual post page
 - [ ] Add profile page, link Profile in nav to user's profile page
 - [ ] Add Search page